TigerMajor/docker-images/README.md

 # docker-images
-docker images for work and for remembering useful features
+Repository is used for storing Docker files for work and for remembering useful features

+**alpineOracleJDK**